conda/conda-build/docs/source/user-guide/tutorials/build-r-pkgs.rst

 Optional---Uploading packages to Anaconda.org
 =============================================
-Anaconda.org, formerly known as binstar.org, is a repository for public or private packages.
+Anaconda.org is a repository for public or private packages.
 Uploading to Anaconda.org allows you to easily install your package in any environment with just the ``conda install`` command, rather than manually copying or moving the tarball file from one location to another.
 You can choose to make your files